ljw1004/vbspec/vb/expressions.md

 End Module
 ```

-> __Annotation__
-> Ideally, the logical operators `And` and `Or` would be lifted using three-valued logic for any type that can be used in a Boolean expression (i.e. a type that implements `IsTrue` and `IsFalse`), in the same way that `AndAlso` and `OrElse` short circuit across any type that can be used in a Boolean expression.
+__Note.__ Ideally, the logical operators `And` and `Or` would be lifted using three-valued logic for any type that can be used in a Boolean expression (i.e. a type that implements `IsTrue` and `IsFalse`), in the same way that `AndAlso` and `OrElse` short circuit across any type that can be used in a Boolean expression.
 Unfortunately, three-valued lifting is only applied to `Boolean?`, so user-defined types that desire three-valued logic must do so manually by defining `And` and `Or` operators for their nullable version.

 No overflows are possible from these operations.
 The enumerated type operators do the bitwise operation on the underlying type of the enumerated type, but the return value is the enumerated type.